HastiGD/KeyValueDatastore/Server/README.md

 `Server % ./deploy.sh`

 The deploy.sh script has created a network and a Docker image for the server.
 Next it runs the server in a container.

-### Running the Server locally from the Terminal
-In the **Server** Terminal run the following command:

-`java -jar target/DatastoreServer.jar <port>`

-You should see the following output to Terminal:

-`Nov 10, 2021 5:24:30:788 [INFO]: Enter coordinator hostname`

-Here you should enter the hostname of the computer that will be running the Coordinator app.
-You will see the following printed to Terminal

-`Nov 10, 2021 5:24:34:363 [INFO]: Server started on port <port>`

-You are now ready to launch the Coordinator.
-Skip ahead to the README in the DatastoreCoordinator subdirectory and follow the instructions under the **Running the Coordinator locally from the Terminal** heading.